 Again, normally we wouldn’t know where this retracement might end or how it could unfold.
-With the fibonacci tool, though, we have a good idea of both.
+With the Fibonacci retracement tool, though, we have a good idea of both.

 And here’s how it panned out.

-Which Retracement Level Is The Price Going To Reverse At?
+Which Retracement Level Is Price Going To Reverse At?

-The fibonacci tool makes it easy to see where a retracement could end and how it might develop.
+The Fibonacci retracement tool makes it easy to see where a retracement could end and how it might develop.
 What it doesn’t do, however, is tell you which level price will ultimately reverse at.

 It’s not all bad, though…

 Even though the tool can’t tell you which retracement level price will reverse at, there are times when it’s more likely to reverse at one level over the other.

 A correction after a sharp price movement is much more likely to end at the 38.20% or 23.60% retracement levels than the others.